joheras/DeepClas4Bio/README.md

     pip3 install https://download.pytorch.org/whl/cpu/torch-1.0.1-cp36-cp36m-win_amd64.whl
     pip3 install deepclas4bio
 ````
-If you want to use Caffe framework you have to insatalle it following the steps of the [Caffe project](https://github.com/BVLC/caffe/tree/windows).
+If you want to use Caffe framework you have to install it following the steps of the [Caffe project](https://github.com/BVLC/caffe/tree/windows).

 ## Including new frameworks in the API
 To include new frameworks in the API you have to complete these three steps: